skip to Main Content

 (source: themerica.org)

 Donn always claimed that the Mai Tai was his invention.
-Solid proof rest in the fact that he published his Mai Tai recipe in his 1933 bar guide – “Hawaii Tropical Rum Drinks & Cuisine”.
+The solid proof rests in the fact that he published his Mai Tai recipe in his 1933 bar guide – “Hawaii Tropical Rum Drinks & Cuisine”.
 That was 11 years before Trader Vic.
-General consensus is that they both came up with rum drinks of their own invention that they called Mai Tai’s.
-And even though the Don the Beachcomber version came first, it’s really Trader Vic’s version that became more popular and the version that I make at my house.
+The consensus is that they both came up with rum drinks of their own invention that they called Mai Tai’s.
+And even though the Donn the Beachcomber version came first, it’s Trader Vic’s version that became more popular and the version that I make at my house.

 Trader Vic’s Mai Thai Cocktail